UNSW-CEEM/NEMOSIS/README.md

 # NEMOSIS

-## An open-source tool to make it easier to download and analyse historical data published by the Australian Energy Market Operator (AEMO)
+## An open-source tool for downloading historical data published by the Australian Energy Market Operator (AEMO)

 -----